 For a bit of a hike and to get some beautiful views of Lake Tahoe, do the Cave Rock Trail.
 At less than a mile one way, it’s not tough and shouldn’t take too long.
 Because the trailhead is near the town of South Lake Tahoe, you might come across a fair number of other hikers on the trail, so if it’s busy in the afternoon, maybe put it on your list to do on a morning or during your next visit.

 When we hiked the Lake Tahoe Spooner Lake trail, we saw evidence of bears, large cats, we spotted a golden eagle, and had lots of colorful jays and flickers accompanying us on the trail.
-Really, a top notch idea to add to your Reno Tahoe travel planner.
+Really, a top notch idea to add to your Reno-Tahoe itinerary.

 End with Sunset on Lake Tahoe